 - What should be done to keep his memory alive and to learn the truth about is fate?

-- How would you present Wallenberg’s story to you peers to make it alive and resonate today?
+- How would you present Wallenberg’s story to your peers to make it come alive and resonate today?

 By now, you should have more than enough material to start writing about your topic.
 As you can see, oral history, the words of survivors and witnesses, will become a major part of your work.
 Let the survivors talk and listen.

 Elie Wiesel, Holocaust survivor and author, once said: “A person, who listens to a witness, becomes a witness.”

 Become that person.

 - Raoul Wallenberg—Remembering a Hero on His 107th Birthday, 2019 (The International Raoul Wallenberg Foundation, The Times of Israel)